-The online platform for safeguards information sharing is still being developed.
+The online platform for safeguards information sharing is still being developed and will be operational by January 2021.
 The SIS is a simple, accessible, auditable, comprehensive system oriented to comply with the 7 Cancun safeguards and in line with national legislation and the World Bank and donor requirements.